annabatki/android-tutorial-bitrise/index.md

  1. or using Android Studio, for example from the project window:
    ![projectwindow](images/from_list.png)

+1. Check the results of the Unit tests
  The report will be generated under the same path in both cases: `PROJECT_ROOT_DIR/app/build/reports/tests/testDebugUnitTest/index.html`

- If all your tests ran successfully you will see something like this:
+ 1. If all your tests ran successfully you will see something like this:

  ![successful](images/result_successful.png)

- If you have a failed test, it is very helpful to see which one failed and what the error was.
-Let's see what happens if we add an error:
+ 1. If you have a failed test, it is very helpful to see which one failed and what the error was.
+Let's see what happens if there is an error:

  ![mistake](images/fails.png)

  ![failed](images/failedresult.png)

- The details are also available:
+ The detailed results of the failed test are also available:

  ![details](images/details.png)